-It seems like no animals have more personality than the older cats.
-We've adapted to (and may even enjoy) their independence and the ways they often run our lives.
-They make us smile and give us comfort.
-We never figure them out, but they've certainly got us trained!
+It seems like no animals have more personality than older cats.
+We've adapted to, and may even enjoy the independent way they run our lives.
+They make us smile, give us comfort and while we never figure them out - they seem to have us trained!

-Age is not a disease, but there are some conditions that we do need to manage.
+Age is not a disease, but there are some conditions we do need to manage as they age.

 slow down uremic toxin build up and help manage kidney disease.
-If these are used daily, you can ease the kidney's job of removing toxins from the blood.
+When used daily these products ease the kidney's job of removing toxins from the blood.

 Loss of Appetite:

-Old cats don’t get lazy about grooming - they get overwhelmed.
-Hair becomes matted easier and contaminated with urine or feces, and soon they can't keep up.
+Old cats don’t get lazy about grooming - they get overwhelmed!
+Dry hair becomes matted and contaminated with urine or feces.
+As soon as they can't keep up with grooming, they give up.
 One solution to this is a sterile clip: clip up the rear to the tail, inside of the back legs and the tummy up to the front legs.
-The cat will groom just fine if you give them this help, and you won't be able to see it unless they lay upside down.
-Your cat may not like a body clip - we clipped a Himalayan off and she did not come out from under the bed for two weeks.
-It took another two weeks before she forgave us, but now she likes the sterile clip just fine.
+The cat will groom just fine if you give them this help.
+You won't be able to see the sterile clip unless they lay upside down.
+Cats do not like a body clip and they will often hide for days.
+Cats like the sterile clip and will do well grooming with a sterile clip.
 Clippers and blades

 are inexpensive and easy to use.
-Cat hair is very fine, so use a clipper spray, like Oster® Kool Lube Spray
+Old cat hair is often dry, so use a clipper spray, like Oster Kool Lube Spray

-, often to keep the blade sliding without pulling the hair or skin.
-If needed, you can clip all the hair off the body, but the sterile clip is preferred if possible.
+to keep the blade sliding without pulling the hair or skin.
+The sterile clip is the easiest grooming help possible.

-Bladder infections usually happen in male cats, and they seem to be more prone when they have constipation issues.
+Bladder infections usually happen in male cats.
 Amoxicillin

 is a good antibiotic for bladder issues.
-However, as cats age, it's better to try and prevent the issue rather than treating it.
-Cranberry supplements, such as Doc Roy's® CRANBERRY EXTRA
+However, as cats age, it's better to try and prevent the issue rather than treat it after it happens.
+Cranberry supplements, like Doc Roy's® CRANBERRY EXTRA

 or Doc Roy's® POTASSIUM CITRATE + CRANBERRY

-We can't forget about the people with the “kind of old” cat.
-These owners are starting to pick up their cat is aging and not as perfect as when they were younger, and they want to prevent or reverse any possible issues.
+“Kind of old cat” owners are starting to pick up their cat is aging and not as perfect as when they were younger.
+Preventing or reversing any possible issues is the goal.

 - Supplement their diet with vitamins.
 Though there are plenty in the diet, the middle-aged cat often loses the ability to absorb adequate amounts.
-Doc Roy’s® DAILY CARE FELINE is excellent and comes in a granular form that makes it easy to use on the food.
+Doc Roy’s® DAILY CARE FELINE is excellent and comes in chicken flavor granular form that makes it easy to use on the food.

-- For matted coat cats - Sterile clip them and it makes it easier to prevent matted coats, keeping the long-haired cat happy.
+- For matted coat cats - A sterile clip will make it easier to prevent matted coats, keeping the long-haired cat happy.

-- After we treat the hair balls, we need to consider their diet.
-Be sure you do not give them extra meat or foods with high protein.
-Cats require a high fat diet - a high protein diet causes kidney issues.
-If your cat keeps throwing up, fat can aid digestion and help cats with GI upset, so there's less throwing up.
-Use Salmon Oils for digestion, to keep their appetite up and also relieve hair balls.
+- Feed a diet that will correct issues later!
+Be sure you do not give them extra meat or foods with high protein as a high protein diet causes kidney issues.
+Added fat can aid digestion and help cats with GI upset.
+Cats require a high fat diet and benefit if fed appropriately.
+The use of salmon oils will help digestion, help appetite and relieve hair balls.

-By keeping in mind your cat's changing physical and nutritional needs, you can ensure that they live out their golden years the happiest they can be!
+By keeping alert to your cat's changing physical and nutritional needs, you can ensure that their golden years are the happiest they can be!

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of a qualified veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical